teusH/MySense/docs/LoRaMQTT.md

 Warning:
 Make sure the configuration items are well referenced.
 There is not much checking done on the coherence of the configuration definitions.
 Make sure the file is json compliant.

+The `packing` key in the firmware dictonary configuration may be a *tuple*.
+In this case all elements of the ruple are tried to find the correct packing.
+E.g. `[">Hl",">Hlll","Hllll"]` will allow to add e.g. latitude, longitude and optionally altitude as field names.
+Make sure the `adjustment` key has the adjustements for the longest packing!
+The value *null (None)* in adjustments can be used to skip the adjustment arithmatic.

 To Do: move these configuration items into a database.

 ### APPLICATION